You can reach me at email@example.com

 Later, my Dad taught me to develop and print photographs in my bedroom, with blacked-out windows.
 We had photography books at home, and I was particularly fond of 'Worlds in a Small Room' by Irving Penn, who made gentle but memorable portraits of people in a portable studio.

-I pored over skate magazines like Sidewalk and Kingpin, and started taking photographs of my friends at the skate park.
-It was around this time that I decided to try to become a photographer, and applied to study photography at Falmouth university.
+I loved skate magazines like Sidewalk and Kingpin, and started taking photographs of my friends at the skate park.
+It was around this time that I decided to become a photographer.

-Arriving in London in 2010, I began to assist commercial and editorial photographers, and dabbled in every area of the industry, until I settled on the mix of portraiture and documentary that makes up my work today.
+After Uni, I began to assist commercial photographers in London, and dabbled in every area of the industry, until I settled on the mix of portraiture and documentary that makes up my work today.

 Still based in London, I split my time between commissioned work, and my own photography practice, which you can see in the galleries 'Leegate' and 'Belt & Braces'.